AdithyaaSivamal/OS-core/README.md

 cd OS-Core
 ```
 Compile the Project
-Use the provided Makefile to build the project:
+Navigate to the /build directory and use the provided Makefile to build the project:

 ```bash
 make